 - 45. 1 In order to use the designation "Esophageal Cancer Surgery Program" and/or "Pancreatic Cancer Surgery Program", a hospital shall obtain approval from the Department's Office of Facilities Regulation.
-Said approval shall be issued by the Department if the esophageal and/or pancreatic cancer surgery program meets the requirements defined herein. - a) Within six (6) months of the effective date of these regulations, any hospital operating an esophageal and/or pancreatic cancer surgery program shall file an application with the Department for approval as a "Esophageal Cancer Surgery Program" and/or "Pancreatic Cancer Surgery Program", as applicable. - b) Each hospital shall renew this esophageal and/or pancreatic cancer surgery program designation annually.
+Said approval shall be issued by the Department if the esophageal and/or pancreatic cancer surgery program meets the requirements defined in these Regulations. - a) Within six (6) months of the effective date of these regulations, any hospital operating an esophageal and/or pancreatic cancer surgery program shall file an application with the Department for approval as a "Esophageal Cancer Surgery Program" and/or "Pancreatic Cancer Surgery Program", as applicable.

-- 45.2 Upon satisfactory review of all requested documentation and upon the determination that the hospital has achieved the volume/quality standards described herein, the Department shall approve the hospital's designation as esophageal and/or pancreatic cancer surgery program. - 45.3 A hospital that has not received approval by the Department under this section shall not use the designation "Esophageal Cancer Surgery Program" and/or "Pancreatic Cancer Surgery Program", or any substantially similar phrase, to describe any such services provided and shall not perform esophageal and/or pancreatic cancer surgery. - 45.4 A hospital that operates an esophageal and/or pancreatic cancer surgery program approved by the Department shall maintain capabilities and provide services in accordance with the requirements described herein. - 45.5 A hospital that operates an esophageal and/or pancreatic cancer surgery program and determines that the esophageal and/or pancreatic cancer surgery program no longer meets minimum standards herein shall notify the Department and file a plan of correction within fifteen (15) days of such determination by a hospital.
-The plan of correction shall be subject to the provisions of section 64.0 herein.
+- b) Each hospital shall renew this esophageal and/or pancreatic cancer surgery program designation annually. - 45.2 Upon satisfactory review of all requested documentation and upon the determination that the hospital has achieved the volume/quality standards described in these Regulations, the Department shall approve the hospital's designation as esophageal and/or pancreatic cancer surgery program. - 45.3 A hospital that has not received approval by the Department under this section shall not use the designation "Esophageal Cancer Surgery Program" and/or "Pancreatic Cancer Surgery Program", or any substantially similar phrase, to describe any such services provided and shall not perform esophageal and/or pancreatic cancer surgery. - 45.4 A hospital that operates an esophageal and/or pancreatic cancer surgery program approved by the Department shall maintain capabilities and provide services in accordance with the requirements described in these Regulations. - 45.5 A hospital that operates an esophageal and/or pancreatic cancer surgery program and determines that the esophageal and/or pancreatic cancer surgery program no longer meets minimum standards in these Regulations shall notify the Department and file a plan of correction within fifteen (15) days of such determination by a hospital.
+The plan of correction shall be subject to the provisions of § 64.0 of these Regulations.